Access and Participation Statement 2019

 Tutorial & Additional Support to Improve Retention

 For those students that need additional support for study skills and Dyslexia we have a dedicated area of the college called the “Hub” where students can go for support.
 This has proved particularly useful in the past for HE students from non-traditional backgrounds when they are completing their first few assignments as they can have guidance in terms of presenting the information.
 We have also referred a number of students that have exhibited signs of dyslexia and they have had additional support.
 Another key part of our strategy is in the provision of tutorial support.
 With full-time learners this can be achieved in traditional ways using a timetabled session.
 However, for part-time learners who often work long hours and wish to maximise their time at college studying, tutorials are conducted via email and through the Virtual Learning Environment, although staff are available when required for face to face tutorials.
 We employ a mobile phone texting system when students miss classes that notifies them they have missed a class and to contact their tutor.
+We run a summer bridging programme for all continuing Level 3 students to ensure that they have the skills and confidence to start their HE studies successfully and to prevent early drop outs.

 Flexibility of Provision to Enable Growth

 We are also continuing to develop specific progression routes into University for students to convert their HNC and D qualifications to full degrees in specific pathways.
 For example HND Built Environment to BSc Quantity Surveying and HND Animal Management to BSc Animal Behaviour and Wildlife Conservation.
+We are broadening our partnership agreements with joint provision with BCU in Education and Worcester University in Health and Wellbeing to allow local delivery of foundation degrees to Level 5 with agreed progression onwards.

 We make extensive use of the VLE to provide material for students, this adding to the flexibility of delivery methods.
 It is currently used, and will remain, a supportive tool to supplement the lecture materials rather than a replacement.